LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/README.md

 ## Unit Testing Overview

+Let’s start with what unit test is.
 [Unit testing](https://en.wikipedia.org/wiki/Unit_testing) is the smallest test that focuses on checking that a single part of the application operates correctly.
 It breaks an application into the smallest, isolated, testable component called *units*, and then tests them individually.
 The unit is mostly a function or method call or procedure in the application source code.
 Developers and QA can test each unit by sending any data into that unit and see if it functions as intended.

 A unit test helps developers to isolate what is broken in their application easier and faster than testing an entire system as a whole.
 It is the first level of testing done during the development process before integration testing.
 It is mostly done by the developers automated or manually to verify their code.